2016 Chevrolet Malibu

 The 2016 Malibu has been confirmed to be available in the following markets:

 - Middle East

 It will be interesting to see whether Chevrolet will offer the new Malibu in South America, a market in which the model has traditionally not been available.

 Download the 2016 Chevrolet Malibu order guide (PDF format).

 One of the biggest complaints about the eighth-generation Chevy Malibu has been about the lack of all-wheel drive.
 For reasons unbeknownst to us, General Motors has decided not to include or offer all-wheel drive on the vehicle, despite its Epsilon 2 vehicle architecture being capable of it.

-In addition, several rivals are beginning to offer all-wheel drive on their midsize sedans, with a notable example being the Ford Fusion, Chrysler 200, and Subaru Legacy.
+In addition, several rivals are beginning to offer all-wheel drive on their midsize sedans, with a notable example being the Ford Fusion, Chrysler 200, and Subaru Legacy, to name a few.

 - Ford Fusion